 I buy when I feel the salesperson understands my needs, has shown I can benefit from the purchase and has demonstrated that the return I will receive is greater than the price I will pay.

-The latter is not often done and results in loss opportunities because the salesperson has not quantified the ROI of their product or service.
+The latter is not often done and results in lost opportunities because the salesperson has not quantified the ROI of their product or service.

 The process has to feel to flow naturally.
 I buy to solve my problems—even ones I may not know exist at first and only when there is a compelling reason to do so and I can cost justify it.